The Motorcycle Rider Program offers courses for novice, intermediate and experienced and sidecar/trike riders. Which program

 Did you ride years ago and would like to get back into the sport?

-Maybe you currently ride on or off-road motorcycles and want to earn your license to ride legally on the street.
+Maybe you currently ride on-road or off-road motorcycles and want to earn your license to ride legally on the street.

 Or, perhaps you recently completed a basic motorcycle safety class and would benefit from additional practice.